Skip to main content

 The action plans are personalized, to each person's abilities and the assets they have in their local contexts.
 You don't need to be intimidated!
 The plan simply asks each person to consider what their next steps are to continue working towards reconciliation once they have completed their Hearts Exchanged journey.

 Yes!
-Phase 1 content was developed directly by the Indigenous Justice and Reconciliation mobilizer.
-As Phase 2 content has been adjusted the program continues to consult with Indigenous people from within the CRC and the Canadian Indigenous Ministry Committee.
+Pilot content was developed directly by the Indigenous Justice and Reconciliation mobilizer.
+As the program has grown content has been adjusted with consultation from Indigenous people within the CRC and the Canadian Indigenous Ministry Committee.
+The program is now led by Adrian Jacobs the CRC's Senior Leader for Indigenous Justice and Reconciliation.

 The program relies on Indigenous ways of knowing directly informing the methodologies.